paulwellnerbou/git-deps-docker/README.md

 # Start git-deps server

-Just execute the <code>run.sh /absolute/path/to/your/git/repo</code>.
+Just execute the <code>./run.sh /absolute/path/to/your/git/repo</code>.
 This script will build and run the docker image with the git repository under the given location.
 The server will be reachable on <code>http://localhost:5000</code>

 # Use git-deps command line